-Explicit instruction is systematic, relentless, and engaging (Brophy & Good, 1986; Gersten, Schiller, & Vaughn, 2000; Hall, 2002; Hughes, 1998; Rosenshine, & Stevens, 1986; Simmons, Fuchs, Fuchs, Mathes, & Hodge, 1995; Swanson, 2001).
+Explicit instruction is systematic, relentless, and engaging (Archer & Hughes, 2011; Brophy & Good, 1986; Gersten, Schiller, & Vaughn, 2000; Hall, 2002; Hughes, 1998; Rosenshine, & Stevens, 1986; Simmons, Fuchs, Fuchs, Mathes, & Hodge, 1995; Swanson, 2001).
 It is directive in its focus on content and use of a quick pace when delivering instruction.
-It task analyzes complex skills, sets learning outcome goals for each class, and ensures all students are engaged in learning.
-The instructional routine includes clear and concise language to teach procedural knowledge and demonstrate problem-solving operations by using think aloud and talk it through for students to learn the pre-college algebra skills.
+Explicit instruction analyzes complex skills, sets class outcome goals to scaffold learning support, and ensures all students are engaged in learning.
+Adapting this research to teaching adult learners placed in developmental mathematics, the instructional routine included clear and concise language to teach procedural knowledge and demonstrate problem-solving operations by using think aloud and talk it through for students to master the pre-college algebra skills.

 Explicit Instruction Essentials for Teaching & Learning Pre-College Algebra

-Instructor sets goal and learning outcome for class.
+1. Direct Explanation (I do!): Instructor sets goal and learning outcome for class.
 Explains WHY the math skill is important (meta-cognitive), as well as HOW the student is expected to demonstrate mastery.
 Pre-teaches significant vocabulary relevant to the lesson and USES language that all students understand.
 Makes connections to previously learned material as relevant.

-Instructor demonstrates exactly what the student needs to do to solve the problem while using a meta-cognitive process of ‘talking through’ and ‘thinking out loud’ when performing the problem-solving process.
+2. Modeling by the teacher (I do!): Instructor demonstrates exactly what the student needs to do to solve the problem while using a meta-cognitive process of ‘talking through’ and ‘thinking out loud’ when performing the problem-solving process.
 It is as important for the teacher to model examples as non exemplars.
 Teacher uses eye contact to engage all students in interactive learning.

-Instructor plans for student practice time to complete an exercise using “think aloud, talk it through” with a classmate, math mentor, or teacher.
+3. Guided Practice (We do!): Instructor plans for student practice time to complete an exercise using “think aloud, talk it through” with a classmate, math mentor, or teacher.
 Instructor walks around the class providing continuous performance feedback to guide student practice in solving the math problem correctly.

-Instructor interacts with all students to ensure each one is practicing the correct problem-solving process.
+4. Corrective feedback and/or verification of mastery (We do!): Instructor interacts with all students to ensure each one is practicing the correct problem-solving process.
 If students are having difficulties, the instructor provides another demonstration in a different way all the while talking it through for the students to “see and hear” how to solve the math problem.
-Instructor always provides correct answer and how/why there was a wrong answer using “thinking aloud” and “talking it through” to support conceptual understanding, the how and why answers are correct.
+Instructor always provides correct answer with how & why there was a wrong answer using “thinking aloud” and “talking it through” to scaffold procedural knowledge and problem-solving for conceptual understanding.

-Homework is designed as time to practice the same skill demonstrated in class and parallels what was taught.
+5. Application (You do!): Homework is designed as time to practice the same skill demonstrated in class and parallels what was taught.
 Homework assignments provide independent practice to master the pre-college algebra skill and prepare for evaluation (quiz).
 This may happen in the classroom, in the MAC, or anywhere!

 Archer, A. L., & Hughes, C. A. (2011).
 Explicit instruction: Effective and efficient teaching.
 New York, NY: The Guilford Press.